haibinzheng/NeuronFair/README.md

 #### Citation

-A technical description of CertPri is available in this [paper](https://dl.acm.org/doi/abs/10.1145/3510003.3510123).
+A technical description of NeuronFair is available in this [paper](https://dl.acm.org/doi/abs/10.1145/3510003.3510123).
 Below is the bibtex entry for this paper.
 If you find this code useful for your research, please consider citing: